Lenardgeorge/musical-pancake/content/Kris-Josefine/This is a recipe for crêpes.md

 1. Whip flour and milk to a lump-free batter and then add and whip one egg at a time.
 Mix in the salt and let the batter sit for about 30 minutes.
 2. Heat up a frying pan and put a little bit of butter for the first batch.
 The batter makes for 4 crêpes.
 Use approximately 1/2 dl for one crêpe.
 3. Whip the cream and cut the banana into pieces.

+## Serving instructions
-4. Put the wipped cream, banana and the nutella inside the crêpe and fold it up.
+1. Put the wipped cream, banana and the nutella inside the crêpe and fold it up.
-5. Serve immediately (otherwise the cream will melt and lose its fluffiness).
+2. Serve immediately (otherwise the cream will melt and lose its fluffiness).

 ## ENJOY!